kemalakay/lightprobes/README.md

-# lightprobes
+# Light Probe Intensity Adjustment Tool for Unity3D
-Light Probe Intensity Adjustment Tool for Unity3D
+A tool that allows you to change the brightness of your light probes in Unity3D